masksshow/Thinkpad-E14-15-AMD-Gen-2-FIX/README.md

 thanks to @sysintelligent from lenovo forums for this .

 #### If you are running this on Arch

-make sure you have acpica installed and change the line `update-grub` to `grub-mkconfig -o /boot/grub/grub.cfg`
+Make sure you have acpica installed (`pacman -S acpica`) and run `thinkpad-e15-gen2-firmware-fix_arch.sh` instead.
+Tested with kernel `5.12.10-arch1-1`.
+Normally the `^M` aren't present in this script, but if you get an error related to this then see above.
+**NOTE: The script uses `#!/usr/bin/bash` as a crunchbang since it's the common Arch location for bash.
+You have to change it if you use another interpreter/it is located elsewhere!**

 #### If you are running fedora
 sudo dnf install acpidump -y